 The originators of both the original Havana Club and Bacardi moved their business to Puerto Rico.

 In Puerto Rico, rum is still produced today using recipes established in Cuba over 150 years ago, and they comment on their Cuban heritage on every bottle made.

 The Cuban government took over the Bacardi production and nationalized the Havana Club brand, which is also still in production today and still famous across the world!

-There are currently around a dozen rum distilleries in Cuba, and among the best-known rums that Cuba is known for is Havana Club from Santiago de Cuba.
+There are currently around a dozen rum distilleries in Cuba, and the best-known rum that Cuba is known for is from eastern Cuba.

 11. The Fateful Cuban Revolution

-The Cuban revolution that took place in December 1958 one that had a huge impact on world politics for the next few years and shaped the future for eleven million Cubans for the next six decades.
+The Cuban revolution that took place in December 1958 was one that had a huge impact on world politics for the next few years and shaped the future of eleven million Cubans for the next six decades.

 The revolution happened after more than six years of guerilla war against Fulgencio Batista, who also took power in Cuba in a coup.

 Batista was generally liked by the US because of his liberal economic policy, and generally detested in Cuba due to his ruthless national dictatorship.

 During Batista’s rule, many opposition and protest groups existed in Cuba, and student demonstrations and riots occurred.
 There were several opposition groups and leaders, not just the 26th of July movement led by Fidel Castro.